 The challenges confronting environmental sustainability in Malawi are both externally and internally induced.
-These include: natural disasters and climate adversities: environmental degradation; weak institutional capacity and coordination exacerbated by political interference in regulation and awareness of enforcement; limited environmental best practices; data gaps and limited funding for environment sustainability initiatives.
+These include: natural disasters and climate adversities; environmental degradation; weak institutional capacity and coordination exacerbated by political interference in regulation and enforcement; limited awareness of environmental best practices; data gaps and limited funding for environment sustainability initiatives.